 The firm’s successes at commercial litigation include:

 $44.4 million jury verdict on federal antitrust and breach of contract claims brought by our client, a small cigarillo manufacturer, against the largest cigarillo manufacturer in the United States.
+This verdict has been recognized as the 37th largest jury verdict in the country for 2016, and as the largest antitrust verdict in the state of California for that year.
 (Trendsettah, et al. v.
 Swisher Int’l)

 $9 million value jury verdict.
 The jury awarded $500K on breach of contract and fraud claims brought by our client, a real estate investor, against his business partner.
 The verdict also confirmed the legitimacy of certain actions taken by the investor worth $1 million, and also resulted in no liability as to all counterclaims brought by the business partner that were worth $7 million.
 (Okada v.
 Whitehead)

 $11.3 million arbitration award on breach of contract claims brought by our client, an entrepreneur, against the publicly traded company that had acquired his business assets.
 This arbitration award was subsequently confirmed by a federal court.
 (Barranco v.
 3D Systems)

 $10 million value bench verdict.
 Following a jury trial, the court issued findings of fact and law holding that our clients, local property owners, were not obligated to sell their $10 million property to a real estate developer for only $3 million pursuant to the terms of an option contract.
 (Tierney v.
 Javaid)

 $3+ million settlement.
 We represented a software developer in bringing breach of contract and interference with contract claims against a healthcare analytics firm and defended our client against trade secret misappropriation counterclaims.
 We defeated a motion for preliminary injunction brought by the defendant and settled the case following the close of discovery.
 (Confidential)